 Ameristar is located in East Chicago, Indiana.
 Legally, anyone over 21 with a US Social Security number can register for a DraftKings Sportsbook account.
 This means that promotional ambitions can legally target the massive Chicago sports betting market.

 DraftKings has stepped into the Indiana sports betting market with a great deal of successful experience.
 They were one of the early sportsbook apps to launch in New Jersey.
 DraftKings also brought the experience of having more than 10 million DFS customers.

-To get Indiana sports bettors started, DraftKings is giving away up to $1,000 in free money.
-There is a matching deposit bonus offer, plus a new account bonus of a $500 risk-free first bet.
+To get Indiana sports bettors started, DraftKings is giving away up to $1,050 in money.
+There is a matching deposit bonus offer of $1,000 and a $50 bet.

 There is detailed game information available without navigating away from the site.
 The information is neatly organized, so you can find the bets you want on the teams you're interested in.

 DraftKings rival FanDuel is heavily cemented into the Indiana sports betting market.
 FanDuel has two physical casino partnerships, Belterra Casino Resort and the Blue Chip Casino.

 FanDuel's sportsbook app launched in Indiana on October 26, 2019.
 They have a similarly strong customer base as DraftKings, built from years as a popular DFS provider.
 The FanDuel website is crisp.

 FanDuel's orderly arrangement of games and betting outlines has led to become one of the top sportsbook apps in each state they have a license.
 They absorbed roughly half of the total online handle in New Jersey.